 If you are restoring a classic or vintage bicycle you will want to keep the wheels as authentic as possible.
 British bicycle wheels were set up a little differently to continental wheels.
 Choosing the correct spokes and lacing pattern is especially important for a correctly restored wheel.

-The choice of spokes and nipples will also have an effect on the finished bicycle wheel.
+The choice of spokes and nipples will also affect the finished bicycle wheel.

-Galvanised are basic zinc plated steel spokes that have been fitted to traditional bicycles for many decades.
-Although I can build with these if required stainless steel is now my standard fitment.
+Galvanised spokes are basic zinc plated steel and have been fitted to traditional bicycles for many decades.
+Although I can build with these on request, stainless steel is now my standard fitment.

 Stainless steel spokes last longer than galvanised spokes and will always look bright and new no matter how old they become.
 My price for rebuilding with stainless steel (or galvanised) spokes is just £60 per wheel.

-Special offer – I still have some DT Swiss double butted spokes in stock.
-In order to clear this stock I can offer these at my standard price of just £60 per wheel
+Special offer – I still have some DT Swiss double-butted spokes in stock.
+To clear this stock, I can offer these at my standard price of just £60 per wheel

 Some optional extras